 Basecamp owner Jeff Leach says he first discovered the concept when he stayed in a bubble lodging at the Campera Hotel in Baja California.
 Inspired, he brought two bubbles to Terlingua, making Basecamp the first bubble hotel in the country.

 Basecamp opened in 2017, offering vacation rentals in casitas and tipis close to the Terlingua Ghost Town.
-The two bubbles opened in December, and booking has been brisk, says Heidi Bertels, Basecamp’s operations manager.
+Two bubbles opened in December 2018, and booking has been brisk, says Heidi Bertels, Basecamp’s operations manager.

 Located less than 10 miles from Big Bend National Park’s Maverick Junction entrance, Terlingua has seen tourism activity increase along with park visitation.
 According to the National Park Service, Big Bend traffic jumped 13 percent from 388,290 visitors in 2016 to 440,276 in 2017.